Bayesian analysis of muon capture on deuteron in chiral effective field theory: Analysis of the theoretical uncertainties

 \subsection{Current LECs uncertainties}

 The axial nuclear charge and current operators are multiplied by the single-nucleon axial form factor $g_A(q^2)$, with $q$ indicating the four-momentum transfer.
-The single-nucleon axial coupling constant can be parametrized as
+The single-nucleon axial form factor can be parametrized as

-where $g_A=1.2723$~\cite{Patrignani2016}, and we adopted $r_A^2 = 0.46(16)$ fm$^2$, as suggested in Ref.~\cite{Hill2018}.
+where $g_A=1.2723$~\cite{Patrignani2016} for the NV interactions and $g_A=1.2754$~\cite{PDG} for the EMN interactions, and we adopted $r_A^2 = 0.46(16)$ fm$^2$, as suggested in Ref.~\cite{Hill2018}.
 Since $q^2$ for the muon capture on deuteron is quite large, the uncertainty on $r_A^2$ makes a significant impact on the capture rate.
-At the same time is important to study the impact of the uncertainty on the LEC $z_0$ on the total capture rate.
-Such uncertainty is given in Refs.~\cite{Baroni2018,Marcucci20192} for the NV and EMN interactions respectively.
-The errors on $r_A^2$ and $z_0$ have been propagated with standard error propagation techniques, i.e.
+At the same time is important to study the impact of the uncertainty on the LEC $d_R$ on the total capture rate.
+Such uncertainty is given in Refs.~\cite{Baroni2018} for the NV interactions and Appendix~\ref{app:cd} for EMN interactions.
+The errors on $r_A^2$ and $d_R$ have been propagated with standard error propagation techniques, i.e.

 The $68\%$ confidence level (CL) results can be found in Table~\ref{tab:results}.
 The computed uncertainties are identical within the showed digits for all the nuclear interactions considered.
-The reason is that the values of the derivatives in Eq.~(\ref{eq:slec}) are constant and independent of the interactions ($\partial \Gamma/\partial r_A^2=-24$ s$^{-1}$, and $\partial \Gamma/\partial z_0=0.66$ s$^{-1}$).
+The reason is that the values of the derivatives in Eq.~(\ref{eq:slec}) are constant and almost independent of the interactions ($\partial \Gamma/\partial r_A^2=-24$ s$^{-1}$ fm$^{-2}$, and $\partial \Gamma/\partial d_R=0.66$ s$^{-1}$).
+The uncertainty we obtain is slightly smaller respect to Ref.~\cite{Bonilla2023} (4.4 s$^{-1}$).
+This is due to the fact the single-nucleon axial form factor is associated to each term in our axial current and charge operators, while in Ref.~\cite{Bonilla2023} it appears only at LO.
+This slightly reduce the absolute value of the derivative respect to $r_A^2$ in Eq.~(\ref{eq:slec}) and therefore the error associated with it.
+For example, removing the axial form factor from the higher order terms in the current using the NVIa interaction, we obtain an error of 4.3 s$^{-1}$ consistent with Ref.~\cite{Bonilla2023}.

-The impact of the $z_0$ error on $\sigma_{\rm LECs}$ is of the order of $1\%$, and therefore completely negligible.
-This is a consequence of the small contribution that the contact term of the axial current at N3LO gives to the muon capture.
-Similar considerations are also valid for the LECs appearing at N4LO in the vector part of the current.
+The impact of the $d_R$ error on $\sigma_{\rm LECs}$ is of the order of $1\%$, and therefore completely negligible.
+This is a consequence of the small contribution that the contact term of the axial current at N3LO gives to the total muon capture.
+We also tested the impact of the errors on the LECs appearing at N4LO in the vector part of the current (see Table~\ref{tab:currents}) obtaining results similar to $d_R$.